When that window shattered into 7 billion pieces, a sliver stuck my heart and maybe a sliver is all we ever have?

 When the Farmer looks up from the combine steering wheel to his boy in the shattered tractor, he nods quiet.
-The farm boy turns his eyes away.Sometimes it’s hard to look love square in the eye and accept the acceptance.
-Is this why we turn from God?
+The farm boy turns his eyes away.Sometimes it’s hard to look love square in the eye and accept how you’re accepted.
+Is this why we too often turn from God?

-I crawl up in the combine cab, sat down beside the Farmer.
+I crawled up in the combine cab, sat down beside the Farmer.
 The Farmer hits the button and the combine auger begins to unload into the farm boy’s wagon.

 The wheat’s bowed before the combine, willing.

 “The window’s gone and the tractor cab dented and sure, we can think about how shook up and heartsick our boy is, and we can think about the cost… but how do we know if this is really a bad thing?”
 The Farmer’s speaking quiet, focused on the wheat heads laying down before the combine.

 “You know that story you told me years ago — the story of the white horse?
 Well — I think this is another White Horse Hour.”

 How a white stallion had rode into the paddocks of an old man and all the villagers had congratulated him on such good fortune.

 And the old man had only offered this: “Is it a curse or a blessing?
 All we can see is a sliver.
 Who can see what will come next?”

 When the white horse ran off, the townsfolk were convinced the white stallion had been a curse.
 The old man lived surrendered and satisfied in the will of God alone: “I cannot see as He sees.”